 The short answer

-HelloFresh is the best for most families.
-Widest selection of kid-friendly meals, fastest cook times, and the cheapest per serving.
-If your kids eat almost nothing, EveryPlate is even cheaper and simpler.
+HelloFresh is the best pick for most dads.
+It has the widest selection of kid-friendly meals, the fastest cook times, and the lowest cost per serving of any full meal kit.

 Quick comparison